-The District participates in the Louisiana Asset Management Pool (LAMP).
-LAMP is an investment pool established as a cooperative endeavor to enable public entities of the State of Louisiana to aggregate funds for investment.
-LAMP is administered by LAMP, Inc., a non-profit corporation organized under the laws of the State of Louisiana.
-Only local government entities having contracted to participate in LAMP have an investment interest in its pool of assets.
+The District participates in Louisiana Asset management Pool (LAMP).
+LAMP is administered by LAMP, Inc., a nonprofit corporation organized under the laws of the State of Louisiana.
+Only local governmental entities having contracted to participated in LAMP have an investment interest in its pool of assets.
 The primary objective of LAMP is to provide a safe environment for the placement of public funds in short-term, high quality investments.
-The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LA R.S.
+The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LA - R.S.
 33:2955.
-LAMP is not registered with the Securities and Exchange Commission (SEC) as an investment company.
-LAMP is intended to improve administrative efficiency and increase yield of participating public entities.
-LAMP's portfolio securities are valued at market value even though the amortized cost method is permitted by Rule 2a-7 of the Investment Company At of 1940, as amended, which governs registered money market funds.
-Because the LAMP is not a money market fund, it has no obligation to confirm to this rule.